Finite model theory for pseudovarieties and universal algebra: preservation, definability and complexity: Toolkit: Preservation Theorems

-In this section we provide some preservation theorems that hold at the finite level in algebraic signatures.
 In the class of relational structures, $\mathsf{HSP}$-classes are too restrictive to be of much interest.
 However there is a rather elementary preservation theorem in universal first order logic that can be stated for $\mathsf{SP}$-classes for arbitrary finite structures (relational or algebraic), provided uniform local finiteness is assumed.
 To begin with we recall some basic facts concerning classes generated by classes of finite structures.
-In the following, $\Mod_{\rm fin}$ denotes ``finite models of'' and $\Th_{\rm uH}(\mathscr{K})$ denotes the universal Horn theory of $\mathscr{K}$. \begin{lem} The following hold for any $\mathsf{SP}_{\rm fin}$-closed class $\mathscr{K}$ of finite structures in a finite signature. \begin{enumerate} \item $\mathscr{K}=\Mod_{\rm fin}(\Th_{\rm uH}(\mathscr{K}))$. \item $\mathscr{K}$ is uniformly locally finite if and only if $\Mod(\Th_{\rm uH}(\mathscr{K}))$ is uniformly locally finite. \item $\mathscr{K}$ is uniformly locally finite if and only if the ultraproduct closure of $\mathscr{K}$ is uniformly locally finite. \item If $\mathscr{K}$ is a uniformly locally finite class of algebras and is also closed under taking homomorphic images, then $\mathscr{K}$ is the finite part of $\mathsf{HSP}(\mathscr{K})$. \end{enumerate} \end{lem} \begin{proof} The first part is due to Gorbunov \cite[Proposition 2.5.12]{gor}, while the second part is usually attributed to Maltsev.
-Part (3) follows from part (2) because the ultraproduct closure of $\mathscr{K}$ is a subclass of the universal Horn class generated by $\mathscr{K}$.
+In the following, $\Th_{\rm uH}(\mathscr{K})$ denotes the universal Horn theory of $\mathscr{K}$. \begin{lem} The following hold for any $\mathsf{SP}_{\rm fin}$-closed class $\mathscr{K}$ of finite structures in a finite signature. \begin{enumerate} \item $\mathscr{K}=\Mod_{\rm fin}(\Th_{\rm uH}(\mathscr{K}))$. \item $\mathscr{K}$ is uniformly locally finite if and only if $\Mod(\Th_{\rm uH}(\mathscr{K}))$ is locally finite. \item $\mathscr{K}$ is uniformly locally finite if and only if the ultraproduct closure of $\mathscr{K}$ is locally finite. \item If $\mathscr{K}$ is a uniformly locally finite class of algebras and is also closed under taking homomorphic images, then $\mathscr{K}$ is the finite part of $\mathsf{HSP}(\mathscr{K})$. \end{enumerate} \end{lem} \begin{proof} The first part is due to Gorbunov \cite[Proposition 2.5.12]{gor}, while the second part is usually attributed to Maltsev.
+The ``only if'' statement of part (3) follows from part (2) because the ultraproduct closure of $\mathscr{K}$ is a subclass of the universal Horn class generated by $\mathscr{K}$.
+For the ``if'' statement, we prove the contrapositive.
+Assume that $\mathscr{K}$ is not uniformly locally finite, so that there exists an $n\in\mathbb{N}$ such that for every $m\in\mathbb{N}$ there is an $n$-generated member ${\bf S}_m$ of $\mathscr{K}$ with more than $m$ elements.
+Add constants $a_1,\dots,a_n$ to name the $n$ generators of each ${\bf S}_m$.
+For each $k\in\mathbb{N}$ there are, up to isomorphism, only finitely many $\{a_1,\dots,a_n\}$-generated structures of size up to $k$ and so we may create a variable-free sentence $\sigma_k$ (in the expanded signature including the constants $a_1,\dots,a_n$) that asserts that ${\bf S}_m$ is not amongst them, whenever $m\geq k$.
+For example, $\sigma_k$ could be the negation of the disjunction of the diagrams of (representatives of the isomorphism classes) of all at most $k$-element structures generated by $a_1,\dots,a_k$; see \cite[Definition~8.35]{ALV}.
+Then the ultraproduct of $\{{\bf S}_m\mid m\in \mathbb{N}\}$, over any nonprincipal ultrafilter on~$\mathbb{N}$, also satisfies $\sigma_k$, and as this is true for every $k$, it follows that the substructure of the ultraproduct generated by $a_1,\dots,a_n$ is infinite.
+So, the ultraproduct closure of $\mathscr{K}$ is not locally finite, as required for the contrapositive of the ``if'' statement of (3).